TheRealBatou/festival-api/README.md

 # Festival API
-A RESTful API for managin festivals, built with Node.js, Typescript, Express, TypeORM and PostgreSQL
+A RESTful API for managing festivals, built with Node.js, Typescript, Express, TypeORM and PostgreSQL

 ## Features
 - CRUD operations for festivals